2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 J.K.
 Ralston (1896-1987)

-In 1917, he attended the Chicago Art Institute for three months before joining the United States Army in spring of 1918.
+In 1917, J.K. attended the Chicago Art Institute for three months before joining the United States Army in spring of 1918.
 J.K. served in the 62nd Infantry, Eighth Division in World War I. This unit served overseas but he fortunately was not engaged in combat.

 He returned to the Chicago Art Institute in the fall of 1920.

-J.K.’s works include a mural at the Richland County Courthouse and General Sully at Yellowstone created in 1942, for the post office in Sidney, Montana.
-Others are displayed at the Buffalo Bill Historical Center in Cody, Wyoming, the Western Heritage Center in Billings, the Montana Historical Society in Helena, near Crow Agency, Montana at the Little Bighorn Battlefield Museum, and St. Louis, Missouri at the Jefferson National Expansion Memorial.
+The MonDak Arts & Historical Society founded in 1967 in Sidney, Montana, opened the J. K. Ralston Museum and Art Center in 1972.
+In 1984, the contents were moved to the newly completed MonDak Heritage Center in Sidney.
+Other works are displayed at the Buffalo Bill Historical Center in Cody, Wyoming, the Western Heritage Center in Billings, the Montana Historical Society in Helena, at the Little Bighorn Battlefield Museum near Crow Agency, and in St. Louis, at the Jefferson National Expansion Memorial.

-In 1978, he was awarded a Gold Medal by the National Cowboy and Western Heritage Museum which inducted him into the Hall of Great Westerners
+In 1978, he was awarded a Gold Medal by the National Cowboy and Western Heritage Museum which inducted him into the Hall of Great Westerners.

-Reference: James K. Ralston obituary
+Reference: James K. Ralston obituary.